 The Laminate Floor

-Laminate flooring is one of the most durable and easy-to-manage floor options available, but that doesn’t mean you can just overlook what it does need to last and look great for years to come.
+According to Snapclean Gold Coast, laminate flooring is one of the most durable and easy-to-manage floor options available, but that doesn’t mean you can just overlook what it does need to last and look great for years to come.

 The biggest thing to watch out for is water that seeps between and underneath the floor planks.
 Use a dry-mopping technique as opposed to soaking this flooring.
 If necessary you can used a Swiffer or slightly damp, regular mop, but again, be sure to not have excess water on the tools.

 Laminate floors are designed to resist exposure to both sun and indoor lighting, but water underneath the panels is definitely this material’s nemesis.

 One last suggestion: If the finish of a plank shows wear or damage, polishing it is not going to help.
 In fact it will only make it worse, so when it starts to show, it’s time to go.

 The Vinyl Floor

 The vinyl floor is the true soldier of modern flooring but it still needs some care and caution to maintain its longevity.

 To keep a like-new look in your home use a dry-mop technique where you spray a small amount of white vinegar, dish soap and warm water on one section of the floor at a time and wipe clean with a slightly damp microfiber mop as you proceed.
 Repeat this process once a week for best results and management.

 For the more infrequent, deeper cleaning sessions you want to steam clean the floor surface for best results.
 The steam easily helps remove stains and bacteria while simultaneously giving you an easier task than scrubbing them out yourself.